Frequently Asked Questions

 * In case of no-show at your scheduled appointment, you will be required to pay a full pre-payment should you elect to re-schedule again.

-**If you are late or do not show to your re-scan appointment, under Free-Come-Back Policy, your free rescan will be forfeited.
+**If you are beyond 15 minutes late or do not show to your re-scan appointment, under Free-Come-Back Policy, your free rescan will be forfeited.